DataDog/integrations-extras/github_repo/README.md

 ### Installation

-The Github Repo check is not included in the [Datadog Agent][2] package, so you will need to install it yourself.
+The Github Repo check is not included in the [Datadog Agent][2] package, so it must be installed manually.

 ### Configuration

-1. Edit the `github_repo.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Github Repo performance data.
+1. Edit the `github_repo.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your github_repo performance data.
 See the [sample github_repo.d/conf.yaml][2] for all available configuration options.

 2. [Restart the Agent][3].